 What do you worship, and how?
 Many people profess belief in God, or in many gods, and worship them in countless ways.
-But, do you worship the true God of all creation, or an idol?
-That question might be harder to answer than you think…
+But consider for a moment: Do you worship the true God of all creation or an idol?
+That question might be harder to answer than you think.

 “Idols?” you may ask.
 “I have no idols!
 I would never worship a physical object as a god!” you may declare.
 But are there any “false gods” lurking in your mind of which you may not even be aware?

 Most of us would scoff at the very notion that we worship an idol.
-We think of idol worship as something done by ignorant, ancient peoples who prostrated themselves before some dumb, carved image in wood or stone of a supposed deity.
+We think of idol worship as something done by ancient peoples who prostrated themselves before carved images in wood or stone of a supposed deity.
 Certainly, doing that would be idolatry.

-What is idolatry?
-It is defined by Merriam-Webster as “the worship of a physical object as a god.”
+But what does it really mean to practice idolatry?
+The first part of the definition, according to Merriam-Webster, is “the worship of a physical object as a god.”
 The second part of the definition is: “the immoderate attachment or devotion to something.”

-Many students of the Bible are familiar with the continuous problem the people of Israel had with idolatry as recorded in the Old Testament.
-Time after time, God warned Israel and Judah about idolatry, which is specifically prohibited by the first and second commandments: “You shall have no other gods before Me” and “You shall not make for yourself any carved image … not bow down to them nor serve them” (Exodus 20:1–5).
+Many students of the Bible are familiar with the continuous problem the people of Israel had with idolatry, as recorded in the Old Testament.
+Time after time, God warned Israel and Judah about idolatry, which is specifically prohibited by the first and second commandments: “You shall have no other gods before Me” and “You shall not make for yourself any carved image… you shall not bow down to them nor serve them” (Exodus 20:4–5).
 When they did not heed the warning, they suffered severe punishments of defeat in war and captivity.

 God, however, knows that the real idols are in the mind and heart, not on a pedestal or in a shrine.
 Through His prophet Ezekiel, God warned Israel of the “idols in their hearts” (Ezekiel 14) by which Israel separated themselves from Him—the things they put in their hearts that caused them to stumble into lawlessness (vv.
 3–7).